-On the next day you can drive around the mysterious Strandir, which I will be showing you in my next travel blogs.
+On the next day, you can drive around the mysterious Strandir, which I will be showing you in my next travel blog.
 The exploration of the Strandir area will take a whole day with stops, so the next night you can soak again in the hot pools at Hotel Laugarhóll and be refreshed for your journey towards the rest of the beautiful Westfjords of Iceland.

 I just want to show you a bit of what to expect on your exploration of Strandir - this is just what you can expect in the immediate vicinity of Hotel Laugarhóll - there is so much more to see and do in this very remote area of Iceland.

-During your stay at the hotel you can hike up to Goðafoss waterfall - the Waterfall of the Gods, which bears the same name as the ever so popular and historical waterfall up in North-Iceland.
+During your stay at the hotel, you can hike up to Goðafoss waterfall - the Waterfall of the Gods, which bears the same name as the ever so popular and historical waterfall up in North-Iceland.
+See also: